 Multi-Platform Support.
-The UnboundID[®] Synchronization Server is a pure Java application and is certified VMWare Ready[TM].
-It is intended to run within the Java Virtual Machine on any Java 6 Standard Edition (SE) or Enterprise Edition (EE) certified platform including, but not limited to the following:
+The UnboundID® Synchronization Server is a pure Java application.
+It is intended to run within the Java Virtual Machine on any Java 6 Standard Edition (SE) or Enterprise Edition (EE) certified platform.
+For the list of supported platforms and Java versions, access your Customer Support Center portal or contact your authorized support provider.